jpkos/GazeToolAnalysis/README.md

 Kuopio University Hospital, Department of Neurosurgery, Institute of Clinical Medicine

 ### Data
-Bolded items included in this repository.
+Bolded items included in this repository, others may be available upon request.

 Data for model training in folder model_train_test_data
   * **test_results: F1-Precision-Recall-Confidence values for the three experiments**